 Tim is a frequent contributor to Fox News Channel, sharing the personal stories of the World War II generation with a global television audience.

-Tim’s 27 films completed to date (with an additional 5 more films in pre and post-production), which he has written, produced and directed, range in length from 60 to 90 minutes.
-These documentaries have taken the WWII Foundation to film in locations such as Guadalcanal, Corregidor, Bataan, Manila, the Philippines, the Solomon Islands, the Russell Islands, Banika, Peleliu, Japan, Guam and the Republic of Palau.
-In addition, Tim has also filmed on location at Iwo Jima (2020), Pearl Harbor, Hawaii (10 times), Normandy, France (15 trips), Holland, England, Belgium, Luxembourg, Poland (including the Auschwitz and Treblinka Concentration and Death Camp locations), the Czech Republic, Germany, and all over the United States, including the Oval Office at the White House in Washington, DC, where Tim met the President and presented him with 2 of his films.
+Tim Gray has completed 28 documentaries to date (and is in production & post-production on an additional 7 more films).
+Tim has written, produced and directed each of these films, ranging in length from 60 to 90 minutes.
+These documentaries have taken the WWII Foundation to film in locations such as Guadalcanal, Corregidor, Bataan, Manila, the Philippines, the Solomon Islands, the Russell Islands, Banika, Peleliu (twice), Japan, Guam and the Republic of Palau.
+In addition, Tim has also filmed on location at Iwo Jima (2021), Pearl Harbor, Hawaii (10 times), Normandy, France (15 trips), Holland, England, Belgium, Luxembourg, Poland (including the Auschwitz and Treblinka Concentration and Death Camp locations), the Czech Republic, Germany, and all over the United States, including the Oval Office at the White House in Washington, DC, where Tim met the President and presented him with 2 of his films.

 Tim’s latest film titled “Grandpa’s War Story Goes #Viral” is narrated by Liev Schreiber.
 Another documentary “Rommel: The Soldier, the Son and Hitler” was also just completed.
 It’s narrated by actor Greg Kinnear.
 The WWII Foundation/Tim Gray Media has another 5 films in various forms of post-production, including “Surrender on the USS Missouri” narrated by Country Music Superstar Luke Bryan and “Elvis and The Arizona” narrated by another Country Music star, Brantley Gilbert.

 Prior to Tim Gray’s Documentary Film Work: